NikoHsu/page/_pages/about.md

 - Using the PPO algorithm, achieving autonomous navigation based on purely visual input (**Embodied intelligence**);
 - Visual image input includes RGB images and depth images.;
-- The simulation environment is sourced from the [igibson environment](https://svl.stanford.edu/igibson/) by Stanford Vision and Learning Lab;
+- The simulation environment is sourced from the [igibson](https://svl.stanford.edu/igibson/) by Stanford Vision and Learning Lab;
 - Through training, the robot can learn to decide whether to navigate around or push obstacles to reach the destination faster in the presence of different types of obstacles.

 - **Autonomous Driving Car**